Prof. ir. Nas, D.N.

 Deborah Nas is Professor of Strategic Design for Technology-based innovation at the Faculty of Industrial Design Engineering.

-Deborah is a driving force in various university-wide initiatives like vision teams on the societal impact of quantum internet and quantum computers and innovation projects on mobility and student well-being.
-Besides, she was the coordinator of the Accelerator Team, a multidisciplinary team of ten talented Delft energy scientists that drive TU Delft's impact on the energy transition and its intended acceleration.
-In her role as managing director of the TU Delft Transport & Mobility Institute, she is coordinating a multidisciplinary team of twelve Delft mobility scientists to explore future scenarios for mobility systems and set TU Delft’s agenda for mobility research and education.
+Deborah is a driving force in various university-wide initiatives like vision teams on the societal impact of quantum internet and quantum computers and the energy transition.
+On behalve of the TU Delft Transport & Mobility Institute, she is coordinating a multidisciplinary team of twelve Delft mobility scientists to explore future scenarios for mobility systems and set TU Delft’s agenda for mobility research and education.

 - Strategic design and technology-based innovation